Home

 How to traverse in A* algorithm

 Assume that our protagonist is at the location source.
-Every block surrounding the location source has a certain F cost, which is the obtained by summing G (which is the distance from the source node) and H (which is the distance from the goal node).
+Every block surrounding the location source has a certain F cost, which is obtained by summing G and H.

 After we have the cost of all the blocks, select the block which has the lowest cost.
 In this case, F=52 and mark it as closed.